 The harvest festival of the Chinese community is quite a hit in the Mauritius islands.
 Usually celebrated in the fall months, the Mid Autumn Festival is also called the Moon festival because of the several offering traditional Chinese people make to the Moon goddess.
-The festival is marked by the mooncakes that take over St. Louis and other cities on the islands.
-There are also other interesting legends associated with the mooncakes, and one has it that they were used to hide the planned date of the revolution against the Mongols who ruled China in the medieval times.
+This Mauritius festival is marked by the mooncakes that take over St. Louis and other cities on the islands.
+There are also other interesFting legends associated with the mooncakes, and one has it that they were used to hide the planned date of the revolution against the Mongols who ruled China in the medieval times.

 5. Chinese Spring Festival

-6. Paying pilgrimage to Father Jacques Desire Laval
+6. Pilgrimage To Father Jacques Desire Laval

 One of the annual Mauritius traditions is to walk to the tomb of this beloved priest of the Mauritius islands and is something that is done not only by Catholics but also by members of other communities here.
 The missionary priest had such charisma that he is credited with converting over 70,000 people to Christianity.
 Not only that, he is credited with quite a number of miracles that he performed and that is the reason he has a cross-community appeal.
 Pope John Paul II himself beatified Father Jacques on a visit to the islands in 1979, 115 years after his death.